-Patriot Day is observed next on Tuesday, September 11th, 2018.
-It has always been observed annually on September 11th.
+Patriot Day is observed next on Friday, September 11th, 2020.
+It has been observed annually on September 11th since 2002.

 How to Observe